samman350/samman350.github.io/_posts/2025-05-08-phased-arrays.md

 I did not take any attentuation of the waves into account, since I was just interested in the directionality.

 Of course, I wanted to take it to the next level by extending these simulations to the third dimension, in order to investigate two dimensional arrays of oscillators.
 Since this is a bit heavy for Python (4 nested for loops), I turned to my favorite language, Julia.
 I [wrote an object oriented script](https://github.com/samman350/3D_PhaseArray) that treats the simulation like a type, and utilized the GPU for the heavy lifting, using the CUDA library.
 All of this was done in a handy Jupyter Notebook format.
-Just create a simulation using sim = SimulationWorld(...), and run it by run(sim), and the total psi(x,y,z) is outputted.
+Just create a simulation using sim = SimulationWorld(...), and run it by run(sim), and the total psi(x,y,z) is outputted (is outputted a word?).
+This way, a grid of 512 x 512 x 1024 voxels (a quarter billion points), for 25 oscillators is simulated in 5 seconds on a laptop RTX 2060 graphics card.

+We can then take slices through the middle of psi(x,y,z) block to inspect the beam:

+Does steering work?

+Yes!

+We didn't do all this 3D simulating just to end up with 2D figures.
+We need beautiful 3D images of the beam making its way through space.
+One way to do this is by 3D voxel plotting, but will burn your graphics card for the size of grid that we are interested in.
+I thought instead that it would be good to find a suitable threshold for the amplitude, both positive and negative, and group connected regions together.
+Then, we wrap isosurfaces around these regions using a marching cubes algorithm (it's built-in in a Julia package), which results in meshes for both positive and negative regions.
+Now, we can save these meshes into .obj files, and import them in Blender.
+I have to admit that in this last section I relied quite heavily on 'vibe coding', but whatever works works, and the result is quite amazing: